- Your First Event?

 Bad weather rarely causes cancellation of an orienteering event.
 Severe weather and total fire bans may cause a cancellation.
-In such a situation, advice will be conveyed via either the E Bulletin or the website.
+In such a situation, advice will be conveyed via either an emailed newsletter or the website.
 If you are not dressed appropriately for the weather conditions and/or do not have relevant experience to go out on a hard course the event organiser may, in their discretion, refuse your entry.

 Orienteering Tasmania has a policy of no dogs at orienteering events, even though they may be held in public places where dogs are permitted.
 Many events are held on private land or in special use reserves.
 Dogs may disrupt wildlife and stock, which may jeopardise future access to areas.